How to Deal With a Past Abortion in Marriage

 When you choose to have fun talking with your toddler, they will likely enjoy being more responsible, beginning with picking up their toys.

-When your preschooler knows you are interested in who they are, they will be more interested in participating in morning prayers.
+When your preschooler knows you are interested in who they are, your attention will get your kids talking.
+They will be more interested in participating in morning prayers.
 How powerful and fun is that?

-If we fail to engage with our preteens in everyday activities, are we equipped to provide proper, gentle parenting skills to influence their self-esteem?
+If we fail to engage with our preteens in everyday activities, are we equipped to provide proper, respectful parenting skills to influence their self-esteem?

 If we fail to communicate in the fundamental areas with our teens, how can we discuss the more important topics like sexual orientation, gender identity, and same-sex attraction?
 Allow yourself to feel and look a little silly if that’s what it takes for your teen to know you’re serious about knowing her better.

 Remember to use the above questions one at a time over a couple of weeks.
-Don’t consider your time together as an interrogation session, this is “I want to know more about you” time.
-Time that will come back to you in deep meaningful ways.
+The time you spend together is the opposite of an interrogation session.
+Rather, these opportunities are “I want to know more about you” time.
+The shared moments and conversations will come back to you in deep and meaningful ways and get your kids talking.